#50|February 8, 2019|Mental Health

 • How is social media increasing the rate of loneliness?

-• Why does Cal think we can benefit from solitude and how social media erode this possibility?
+• Why does Cal think we can benefit from solitude and how social media erodes this possibility?

 • How has our work productivity diminished now that we are ultra-connected through technology?